Skip to main content

 Frequently Asked Questions

-How do you write an annual review of yourself?
+How do You write an annual review of yourself?

 Start by gathering data from your calendar, photos, journal, and financial records from the past year.
 Then work through a structured framework: celebrate wins, acknowledge struggles, extract lessons, and design your future goals.
 Block 2-3 hours of uninterrupted time, write everything down, and be specific rather than vague in your reflections.